-A safe fall semester requires the commitment of all Villanovans to do their part.
+A safe academic year requires the commitment of all Villanovans to do their part.
 Members of the University community must exercise care and caution in their daily activities by adhering to protocols around wearing personal protective equipment (PPE), practicing social distancing, and engaging in self-monitoring for symptoms of COVID-19.

 Federal, State, and Local Guidance

-The University has relied on federal, state, and local guidance in developing its plans, policies and procedures for a safe reopening this fall.
+The University has relied on federal, state, and local guidance in developing its plans, policies and procedures for a safe reopening.

 In developing this plan, Villanova officials reviewed guidance from the Pennsylvania (PA) Departments of Education and Health, the Centers for Disease Control and Prevention (CDC), and the Occupational Safety and Health Administration (OSHA).
 The plan specifically addresses the five requirements set forth by the PA Department of Education that include: